Genus-zero and genus-one string amplitudes and special multiple zeta values: Introduction

 Equations~(\ref{IntroWcl}) and~(\ref{IntroWop}) yield also analogues of the KLT formula\footnote{This formula was discovered by Kawai, Lewellen and Tye in~\cite{KLT}.
 It expresses $n$-point genus-zero closed string amplitudes as ``double copies'' of genus-zero open string amplitudes.} for the 2-point graph functions appearing in genus-one superstring amplitudes (see Section~\ref{Ssec:KLT}).
 Finding higher-genus analogues of the KLT formula is one of the main open problems in this area, and we hope that our result may point towards a genus-one generalization.

 We conclude this introduction by indicating briefly what is the physical relevance of our results.
-The two functions in~(\ref{AA}) occur in the lowest-order (i.e. genus zero) approximations to 4-gluon and 4-graviton massless state scattering in Type~II superstring theory, respectively~\cite{GSW}.
+The two functions in~(\ref{AA}) occur in the lowest-order (i.e.\ genus zero) approximations to 4-gluon and 4-graviton massless state scattering in superstring theory, respectively~\cite{GSW}.
 In this context, the variables $s$, $t$ and $u$, called \emph{Mandelstam variables}, are proportional to the scalar products of pairs of the momentum vectors of the four scattering particles.
-Because these four momenta have Minkowski norm~0 (the particles are massless) and sum to~0 (momentum conservation), there are only three distinct scalar products, with sum~0 (``mass-shell constraint'').
-The proportionality constant is an integer multiple of the inverse string tension $\alpha'$, which makes the Mandelstam variables dimensionless.
+Because these four momenta have Minkowski norm~0 (the particles are massless and on-shell) and sum to~0 (momentum conservation), there are only three distinct scalar products, with sum~0.
+The proportionality constant is a rational multiple of the inverse string tension $\alpha'$, which makes the Mandelstam variables dimensionless.
 By contrast, the functions $B_\l(\tau)$ and $D_\l(\tau)$ concern 2-gluon and 2-graviton genus-one superstring amplitudes, respectively.
-They do not appear to have a physical meaning by themselves, because by the mass-shell constraint they would depend on just one identically vanishing Mandelstam variable, but they contribute to the 4-point genus-one amplitude~\cite{BGS, BSZ, GRV}.
+They do not appear to have a physical meaning by themselves, because they would depend on just one identically vanishing Mandelstam variable, but they contribute to the 4-point genus-one amplitude~\cite{BGS, BSZ, GRV}.